 “A mountain of data exists,” Dr. Mandrola reports.
 While it’s difficult to tease out, the evidence that “excess endurance exercise could cause AF” is there.

 He begins with observational studies from Scandinavia.
 In 2009, researchers from Denmark performed a meta-analysis of six studies of 655 athletes and 895 control subjects.
-They found AF in 23 percent of the athletes and 12.5 percent of the controlled.
-They concluded that being an endurance athlete increased one’s odds of having AF fivefold.
+They found AF in 23 percent of the athletes and 12.5 percent of the controls.
+They concluded that being an endurance athlete increased the odds of having AF fivefold.
 (A summary of the studies in the book shows that the percentages varied widely.)

 More recently, using data from a study of cross-country skiers 65 and older, Norwegian researchers found that athletes were 1.9 times more likely to have AF than controls.
 (The lower ratio was attributed to older subject and older controls.)